December 20, 2015

 Method:

 1. Place the beets in a large heavy saucepan.
 Add enough water to cover the slices by 2 inches, bring to a boil for 2-3 minutes over medium-high heat.
-Reduce the heat to medium-low, cover and cook for about 30 minutes.
+Reduce the heat to medium-low, cover, and cook for about 30 minutes.

 2. Add the lemon juice and honey, cover, and simmer over low heat for another 10-15 minutes or until beets are tender and glazed.
 Make sure there is some liquid left in the bottom of the pan.

 Beetroot greens (leaves and stems) also have nutritional value and can be substituted into most recipes that call for spinach.
 It can be added to ash reshtehkookoo sabzi, or even ghormeh sabzi for a great flavor variation.
-After I cooked the beets I decided it was about time to make a dish just using its greens, the under-appreciated and often discarded barg-e choghondar, and that's how this beautiful and delicious کوکوبرگ چغندر kookoo barg-e choghondar was created.
+After I cooked the beets, I decided it was about time to make a dish just using their greens, the under-appreciated and often discarded barg-e choghondar, and that's how this beautiful and delicious کوکوبرگ چغندر kookoo barg-e choghondar was created.

 Kookoo Barg-e Choghondar